Protesters gather at HMP Bronzefield to call for end to pregnant women in prison - NewsBreak

 On the mothers who did give birth in prison, she said: “My heart breaks for them.
 It is just so easy to see how it happened and that is why it needs to stop because it will happen again.”

-Ms Harley said: “I carry a guilt with me and I think I will carry it with me for the rest of my life.
+Ms Harley said: “I carry a guilty with me and I think I will carry it with me for the rest of my life.

 “A trauma will live with me for ever for having gone through that and having my child in these circumstances.”

-She said both she and Emma were told they faced jail time after being charged over a protest a few years ago.
+She said both her and Emma were told they faced jailtime after being charged over a protest a few years ago.
 Emma was pregnant at the time.

 The pair were ultimately sentenced to a community order but the experience prompted them to set up the campaign group, she said.